HasanujjamanGazi/my-settings/README.md

 # VSCODE SETUP

-The "settings.json" file make the look and feel of the vs code a lot aesthetic an cleaner.
+The "settings.json" file make the look and feel of the vs code a lot aesthetic and cleaner.
 It increases the productivity.
 It hides all the distractions and keeps only the commonly used parts.

 ## How to Use -